Intel 8080: History

-Federico Faggin, the originator of the 8080 architecture in early 1972, proposed the chip to Intel's management and pushed for its implementation.
-He finally got the permission to develop it six months later.
-Faggin hired Masatoshi Shima, who helped design the 4004 with him, from Japan in November 1972.
-Shima did the detailed design under Faggin's direction, using the design methodology for random logic with silicon gate that Faggin had created for the 4000 family.
+Faggin later proposed the chip to Intel's management and pushed for its implementation in the spring of 1972, as development of the 8008 was wrapping up.
+However, much to his surprise and frustration, Intel didn't approve the project.
+Faggin says that Intel wanted to see how the market would react to the 4004 and 8008 first, while others noted the problems Intel was having getting its latest generation of memory chips out the door and wanted to focus on that.
+As a result, Intel didn't approve of the project until fall of that year.
+Faggin hired Masatoshi Shima, who helped design the logic of the 4004 with him, from Japan in November 1972.
+Shima did the detailed design under Faggin's direction, using the design methodology for random logic with silicon gate that Faggin had created for the 4000 family and the 8008.

 The 8080 was explicitly designed to be a general-purpose microprocessor for a larger number of customers.
 Much of the development effort was spent trying to integrate the functionalities of the 8008's supplemental chips into one package.
 It was decided early in development that the 8080 was not to be binary-compatible with the 8008, instead opting for source compatibility once run through a transpiler, to allow new software to not be subject to the same restrictions as the 8008.
-For the same reason, as well as the expand the capabilities of stack-based routines and interrupts, the stack was moved to external memory.
+For the same reason, as well as to expand the capabilities of stack-based routines and interrupts, the stack was moved to external memory.

-Noting the specialized use of general-purpose registers by programmers in mainframe systems, Stanley Mazor, the chip architect, decided the 8080's registers would be specialized, with register pairs having a different set of uses.
+Noting the specialized use of general-purpose registers by programmers in mainframe systems, Faggin with Shima and Stanley Mazor decided the 8080's registers would be specialized, with register pairs having a different set of uses.
 This also allowed the engineers to more effectively use transistors for other purposes.

 Shima finished the layout in August 1973.
-After the regulation of NMOS fabrication, a prototype of the 8080 was completed in January 1974.
+Production of the chip later began in December of that year.
+After the development of NMOS logic fabrication, a prototype of the 8080 was completed in January 1974.
 It had a flaw, in that driving with standard TTL devices increased the ground voltage because high current flowed into the narrow line.
 Intel had already produced 40,000 units of the 8080 at the direction of the sales section before Shima characterized the prototype.
-It was released as requiring Low-power Schottky TTL (LS TTL) devices.
+After working out some typical last-minute issues, Intel introduced the product in March 1974.
+It was released a month later as requiring Low-power Schottky TTL (LS TTL) devices.
 The 8080A fixed this flaw.

 Intel offered an instruction set simulator for the 8080 named INTERP/80 to run compiled PL/M programs.
-It was written by Gary Kildall while he worked as a consultant for Intel.
+It was written in FORTRAN IV by Gary Kildall while he worked as a consultant for Intel.

+There is only one patent on the 8080 with the following names: Federico Faggin, Masatoshi Shima, Stanley Mazor.